-Yamaha and Rotel are two renowned and well respected brands in the audio industry that produces high quality speakers, headphones, soundbars, subwoofers and amplifiers.
+Yamaha and Rotel are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, subwoofers, and amplifiers.

 Yamaha is known for its wide range of high-quality audio products for a variety of applications, while Rotel is a high-end audio brand known for its premium-priced home theater systems and audio equipment.

 |Sound Quality||High-Fidelity, Clear Sound||Premium Sound Reproduction|